22 month old sleep schedule: Bedtime and nap schedule

 A:

 Children engage in many different forms of self-settling; some common behaviors include playing with their hair, stroking a lovey, repeatedly plopping down in bed, and even body rocking or head-banging.
 While the first few examples make more sense, children engage in body-rocking and head-banging because it’s rhythmic and they find it comforting.
-Often we’re not able to stop this behavior and giving it attention can actually make matters worse as they discover it’s a good way to get a reaction.
-Consider if you’re putting your child down too early since boredom can exacerbate these behaviors.
-To reduce the risk of injury, experts suggest moving your child’s bed away from the wall.
-Additionally, you may find padded crib rail covers to be helpful.Q: Is it true that there are foods that can help a child sleep?
+Often we’re not able to stop this behavior and giving it attention can make matters worse as they discover it’s a good way to get a reaction.
+Boredom can exacerbate these behaviors, so we recommend evaluating if you’re putting your child down too early.Q: Is it true that there are foods that can help a child sleep?

 A:

 Possibly!
-Eating foods rich in protein, melatonin, and tryptophan, such as those listed below, may help support better overnight sleep.
+Eating foods rich in protein, melatonin, and tryptophan may help support better overnight sleep [2].
 Try serving one or two of these foods with your toddler's last meal of the day: Milk and cheese; oatmeal; turkey, chicken, and canned tuna; nuts and seeds (particularly pistachios); kiwi, bananas, cherries, and tomatoes.
 The timing of your child’s last meal is also important.
 If dinner’s on the early side (more than 90 minutes before bedtime), consider offering a snack approximately an hour before bed.
 Keep the snack small and serve a balance of protein, carbohydrates, and fat to keep them full until morning.Share article:

 Note: The content on this site is for informational purposes only and should not replace medical advice from your doctor, pediatrician, or medical professional.
 If you have questions or concerns, you should contact a medical professional.